 Our Summer History Day Camp is a week filled with activities, presenters for children ages 8-12.
 Each year is a different focus on a specific time period.
 Past years have includes Native American and frontier culture, and a Civil War theme.
 Camp normally is scheduled for a week in late July of each year.
 Get application.

 The 2017 Summer History Day Camp focused on Native American Life and Frontier Culture.
 Activities included a simulated archaeological dig, a Native American drumming demonstration, speakers and arts and crafts.

 There is a fee and advanced registration is required.
 For Historical Society members, the cost is $60.
 For non-members, the cost is $70.
 To register your child, call the Taber Museum at 570-326-3326 for an application or download an application.
-For more information, please call the museum at 570.326.3326.
+For more information, please call the museum.